Overall: 365.7 x 81.3 cm (144 x 32 in.)

 Ann and William Elfers Gallery (Gallery 245)

 White background, design in relief and gilded.
 From the Hotel de Montmorency, Paris.

 Ordered by Joseph-Florent Lenormand de Mézières, for the grand salon of the Hôtel de Montmorency, Paris [see note 1]; 1848, removed from Hôtel de Montorency [see note 2].
 In the 1850s, acquired in Paris by Peter Parker and/or his son-in-law Edward Preble Deacon (d.
-1851), for Deacon House, Boston, MA [see note 2]; February 1-3 1871, sold at the Deacon House sale [see note 3] and most probably bought by Harleston Parker, Andover, MA [see note 4]; 1879, sold by Harleston Parker to the Boston Athenaeum [see note 5]; 1975, sold by the Boston Athenaeum to Mr. and Mrs. Cornelius C. Vermeule, III; gift of Mr. and Mrs. Cornelius C. Vermeule, III, to the MFA.
-(Accession Date: March 10, 1976)
+1851), for Deacon House, Boston, MA [see note 2]; February 1-3 1871, sold at the Deacon House sale [see note 3] and most probably bought by Harleston Parker, Andover, MA [see note 4]; 1879, sold by Harleston Parker to the MFA [see note 5].
+(Accession date: October 6, 1879)